-AS is grateful to [3] for providing raw data in their original publication, to A. Noiret for helpful discussions on theoretical concepts, and to an IdEx grant from the Université de Strasbourg on a related topic (HotPenguin).
+AS is grateful to [3] for providing raw data in their original publication, to A. Noiret for helpful discussions on theoretical concepts, to C. White for fruitful discussions on a previous draft of this commentary and to an IdEx grant from the Université de Strasbourg on a related topic (HotPenguin).